What Is Lead Scoring

 Again, if their job titles hint that they’re the decision-maker in the industry they’re in, that’s another element you’d want to factor into your lead scoring procedure.

-Implicit scoring, on the other hand, is more about behaviour than gleaned information.
+Implicit scoring, on the other hand, is more about behavior than gleaned information.
 It’s more concerned about how your leads are reacting to your website rather than the information they provided or what you’ve gathered about them.

 For instance, if the first page a site’s visitor heads to after landing is your product page, that shows they have heightened interest in buying one of your products or services.
 If the past data backs this claim up, then that’s enough reason to rank this group of leads higher than the rest.